LangChain4j Agent

 from("direct:chat")

-The body can either contain the user prompt as a String and specifying the CamelLangChain4jAgentSystemMessage header for the system prompt, or you can create an object of type org.apache.camel.component.langchain4j.agent.AiAgentBody containing both userMessage and systemMessage.
+The body can either contain the user prompt as a String and specifying the CamelLangChain4jAgentSystemMessage header for the system prompt, or you can create an object of type org.apache.camel.component.langchain4j.agent.api.AiAgentBody containing both userMessage and systemMessage.

 var userPrompt = "Write a short story about a lost cat.";